MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/05/devtools.md

 You are now able to remotely debug your web content running in the [Surface Duo emulator](/dual-screen/android/use-emulator) using the full power of the [Microsoft Edge DevTools](../../../index.md).

-With the [Surface Duo emulator](/dual-screen/android/use-emulator), you are able to test how your web content renders on a new class of foldable and dual-screen devices.
+With the [Surface Duo emulator](/dual-screen/android/use-emulator), you can test how your web content renders on a new class of foldable and dual-screen devices.
 The emulator runs the Android operating system and provides the [Microsoft Edge Android app](https://play.google.com/store/apps/details?id=com.microsoft.emmx).
 Load your web content in the [Microsoft Edge app](https://play.google.com/store/apps/details?id=com.microsoft.emmx) and debug it with the [Microsoft Edge DevTools](../../../index.md).

 :::image type="content" source="../../media/2020/05/surface-duo-emulator.msft.png" alt-text="The Microsoft Edge app running on the Surface Duo emulator." lightbox="../../media/2020/05/surface-duo-emulator.msft.png":::